By Monsi A. Serrano

 Funds, loans and grants for the vaccines have been made available, and yet there seems to be no movement.
 People are expecting a lot from the best and the brightest, not because we assumed you’re really the best and the brightest, but because you are dubbed as such.

 In short, the expectations of the people are very high, because that is what they claim.
-But the million dollar question is: “When will the mass vaccination begin?”
-Having this question in mind, and the sad state of the vaccination program of the country, you’d wonder why Bangladesh has already started its vaccinations while in the Philippines, there is no definite answer.
+But the million-dollar question is: “When will the mass vaccination begin?”
+Having this question in mind, and the sad state of the vaccination program of the country, you’d wonder why Bangladesh and Zimbabwe have already started their vaccinations while in the Philippines, there is no definite answer.
 If this kind of brouhaha happens in Japan, the first thing you will see in the headline is that the person in-charge has already resigned and issued a self-tormenting public apology.

 Given this die wahr sitz im leben (the real situation in life) in the Philippines, we cannot afford to take the risk to ease up the community quarantine from the general community quarantine (GCQ) to moderate general community quarantine (MGCQ), because if you do that, it’s the greatest suicide to welcome COVID-19 in the country!